 The best video strategies work because they’ve been placed on the right media platforms that will maximize audience reach and interest.
 There are a number of distribution channels you can use, but we highlighted the most popular placements for your video campaign.

 Different social networks appeal to different audiences, so some will be more important to you than others.
+Social media management tools like Hootsuite allows schedule posting from a single platform.
+RecurPost is among the free Hootsuite alternatives.
 TikTok is ideal for targeting zoomers, while you should use LinkedIn for business content, and Instagram for fashion or cultural marketing for example.
 Also, bear in mind, some sites are more popular than others in different geographical areas.

 Connected television (CTV) is proving to be particularly promising, and spending in this sector will reach nearly $90 billion in the U.S. this year.
 Video ads placed on CTV services perform far better than those on linear TV at a fraction of the price, and can significantly improve your brand’s reach at the same time, so it’s a good investment.
 In contrast to mobile or web advertising, which utilizes third-party cookies, CTV advertising allows you to target your audience based on device IDs and IP addresses.
 Ads can appear before the main content appears (pre-rolls), during (mid-rolls), or afterward (post-rolls) and they are predominantly unskippable, so you can make sure that your message will be delivered to the viewers.
 In addition, it’s possible to create your own dedicated channel whether yourself, for example using Roku Direct Publisher, or via channel development and video distribution services like VlogBox.